adamluckydo/ontology/4_Ontology/Ontology.md

 It's taken me up until... just about now, actually, to finally stop being scared of meditation post-incident.

-## Is "Nirvana" actually an "end goal"?

-The second-most famous Buddhist teacher, Nagarjuna, became famous due to his expansions on the teachings of emptiness.
-A couple of quotes:

-"There exists no distinction at all between samsara and nirvana."
-(MMK 25:19)

-"Those who do not see reality conceive samsara and nirvana; those who see reality conceive neither samsara and nirvana."
-(Yuktisastika)

-The Buddha tended to speak of nirvana as an "ultimate goal"; an end to the cycle of rebirth.
-But... to speak of nirvana as a real goal, one that can be attained, is to reify it.
-Nagarjuna states that, if emptiness is _actually_ observed, even nirvana (permanent cessation) will be seen as just as empty as the world of appearances (samsara).
-So where does that leave us?

-"Because everything is unconditioned, unproduced, and non-existent... all [phenomena] are the same as enlightenment."
-(Saptaśatikā Prajñāpāramitā Sūtra)

-If everything is empty, then _any_ view is empty, even the view of emptiness.

-So if it's all empty, what's the point of even doing _any_ of this investigation and practice in the first place?

-I think Rob Burbea puts it well in the last words of his book, _Seeing that Frees_:

-"When there is insight, we know that how and what we see are not simply givens, but are the colourable and malleable, magical, material of empty appearances.

-There is space here, and space for reference and devotion.
-When we see the void -- the open and groundless nature of all things, the inseparability of appearances and emptiness -- we recognize anyway just how profound is our participation in this magic of appearances.
-Then whether fabrication, which is empty, is consciously intended in a certain direction or not, the heart bows to the fathomless wonder and beauty of it all.
-It can be touched by an inexhaustible amazement, touched again and again by blessedness and relief.
-In knowing fully the thorough voidness of this and that, of then and now, of there and here, this heart opens, over and over in joy, in awe and release.
-Free itself, it knows the essential freedom in everything."

 ## What other assumptions are buried under this mess?